Bytekeeper/BWAIShotgun/README.md

 There is currently no timeout mechanism.
 If the game does not stop after a few minutes, kill it and check the `logs` folder inside each bot folder for errors.

+After the game ran, check the `replays` folder for each bot - they should contain the replay from that bots perspective.

 If a bot fails to work, feel free to open an issue - please include a zipped up version of that bots directory.
 Bots older that BWAPI 4.2 might need some more setup, please make sure that it can run without `bwaishotgun`, before opening a ticket.